SAP/jenkins-library/documentation/docs/infrastructure/vault.md

 To authenticate against Vault, using [AppRole](https://www.vaultproject.io/docs/auth/approle) authentication you need to do the following things

-- Enable AppRole authentication in your vault instance.
+- Enable AppRole authentication in your Vault instance.
 - After that you have
   to [create an AppRole Role](https://www.vaultproject.io/api-docs/auth/approle#create-update-approle) for Piper
 - Assign the necessary policies to your newly created AppRole.